Home » Engineering » computer engineering » What is a computer network?Understand different types of computers network

 Conclusion

-Computer networks form the backbone of our interconnected world, enabling communication, data sharing, and resource access across vast distances.
-By understanding the different types of networks, we can better appreciate how these systems support everything from local file sharing to global internet access.
+To begin with, computer networks form the backbone of our interconnected world, as they enable communication, data sharing, and resource access across vast distances.
+Moreover, by understanding the different types of networks, we can gain deeper insight into their roles.
+As a result, we better appreciate how these systems support everything from local file sharing to global internet access.
+Ultimately, this knowledge underscores the significance of networks in modern life.

 Share